ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

   - open `firmware.ardupilot.org <http://firmware.ardupilot.org/>`__
   - select click on the link for your vehicle type (i.e. `Plane <http://firmware.ardupilot.org/Plane/>`__, `Copter <http://firmware.ardupilot.org/Copter/>`__, `Rover <http://firmware.ardupilot.org/Rover/>`__, `Sub <http://firmware.ardupilot.org/Sub/>`__ or `Antenna Tracker <http://firmware.ardupilot.org/AntennaTracker/>`__)
   - select "beta" or "stable"
-  - look for the directory with the name that most closely matches the flight controller
+  - look for the directory with the name that most closely matches the autopilot
   - download the "arduXXX_with_bl.hex" file

 Upload ArduPilot to the board